-Concepts within Unit #4 Link to TEKS Success Criteria for this Concept Students can Competencies that will be graded in this unit Concept #1: Sun, Earth, and Moon Relationship 3.9A Construct models that demonstrate the observable patterns of the orbits of Earth and the Moon in relation to the Sun.
-Construct an argument from evidence to explain the observable patterns of the orbits of Earth and the Moon in relation to the Sun.
-Competency 4: Patterns in the Natural Concept #2: Order of the Planets 3.9B Develop models that identify the pattern in the order of the planets in relation to the Sun in Earth's solar system.
-World
+Concepts within Unit #4 Success Criteria for this Concept Link to TEKS Students can Concept #1: Sun, Earth, and Moon Construct models that demonstrate the observable patterns of the orbits of Relationship Earth and the Moon in relation to the Sun.
+3.9A Construct an argument from evidence to explain the observable patterns of the orbits of Earth and the Moon in relation to the Sun.
+Concept #2: Order of the Planets Develop models that identify the pattern in the order of the planets in relation 3.9B to the Sun in Earth's solar system.